cessda/cessda.guidelines.public/CONTRIBUTING.md

 If you encounter a problem while, please use the "Report a problem" button you find at the lower right corner of the website and choose "Bug" as the value of the Components field.

-Before submitting a report, please check the user manual at [....] as the problem might already be addressed there.

 ### Suggesting Enhancements

 To suggest new functionalities and possible future developments, please use the "Report a problem" button of the respective tool or service and choose "New Feature" or "Improvement" as the value of the Components field.